Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 Now right click on either of the prefabs we want to include in exampleassetbundle (i.e. NOT the RedCube!)
 - Select **Build AssetBundles** from the context menu.
 (If you are on a Mac, select the iOS AssetBundles command.)
-- Wait a bit - a window should pop up at least briefly as the bundle is built.
+- Wait a bit - a window should pop up at least briefly as the bundle is built, saying "Building asset bundle ..."
 - Open up the **AssetBundles folder** and click on the exampleassetbundle [**manifest file**](CreatingAssetBundles.md#asset-bundle-structure): it should now only show *two* prefabs, Blue Sphere and Capsule.
+  - (If you're sure you did everything correctly but the RedCube is still showing, it (strangely) might need a minute or two to update the file in the Unity Editor, or closing and reopening the Unity project.)

 .
 ![CreateAssetBundle_BuildAssetBundle2](images/CreateAssetBundle_BuildAssetBundle2.png)